 Such repairs can be costly.
 But they are mandatory if you want to get the most of your instrument.

-Perfect adjustment of the bridge and the soundpost
+3. Perfect adjustment of the violin bridge

-Your luthier will align properly the bridge.
+Your luthier will align properly with the bridge.
 The bridge has to be put in the right place on top of the sound post.
 It is the role of the luthier to find that place and place precisely the bridge on it.
 Don’t do it yourself!
 Your luthier might upgrade your violin with a better sound post that will give a better sound.
 Don’t hesitate, once again, as I think it is worth the cost.
 Good bridges are not too expensive and give a good betterment to the sound.
 He or she might even remove some wood to open up the bridge a little bit more to have it vibrate a bit more freely.
 They have many aces up their sleeves.

 - sit straight on a chair,